00:00-00:05

 The adverse events listed include ‘Serious infections’, ‘Candida infections’, ‘Hypersensitivity’, ‘Crohns disease’, ‘ulcerative colitis’, ‘Malignancy related NMSCs’, and ‘Malignancy excluding NMSCs’ and ISRs.
 For each adverse event, incidence rates are provided for different periods, ranging from ‘PY=5,688’ to ‘PY=2375’.

-Narrator: I explained that Taltz is a biologic and is a larger molecule that has to be injected and couldn’t be taken orally.
+Dr. Mark Jackson: Once I decided that Taltz was the right choice for this particular patient, I started discussing initiating Taltz with him.
+He was a little concerned about Taltz being an injection and was a little bit apprehensive about starting a therapy with a biologic, but after our conversation, he felt a little bit better.
+I explained that Taltz is a biologic and is a larger molecule that has to be injected and couldn’t be taken orally.
 Once he understood this, I think he felt more comfortable, especially after we talked about the potential for the speed of onset with Taltz.
 I administered his first two injections in the office, which helped him feel more comfortable and also gave him the injection training.
 I told him I would see him in a couple of weeks, and that he may notice some improvement even over that short period of time, which was amazing to him having had psoriasis for over ten years.

 Caption: Week-2 Results

-Caption: sPGA was down to one
+sPGA was down to one

-Caption: Facial plaques were improved
+Facial plaques were improved

-Caption: His PsO was at least 50% better and some areas on his face were barely noticeable
+His PsO was at least 50% better and some areas on his face were barely noticeable

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.